-The main types of housing in the High Density Residential areas will consist of small-lot, attached rowhouses, apartments/condominiums, and a mix of single- and multifamily structures.
+Housing in the High Density Residential areas will consist of small-lot, attached rowhouses, apartments/condominiums, and a mix of single-and multifamily structures.
 Home occupations are allowed in all residential zones, which can also contribute to this transition area by allowing small scale business activity within existing homes.

-• Flex Space Overlay
+Flex Space Overlay

-The Flex Space overlay covers a section of the Murphy site, replacing the previous R-O-C zoning and Mixed Use overlay designations.
+The Flex Space overlay covers a section of the Murphy site, replacing the previous Residential-Office-Commercial R-O-C Zone and Mixed Use Overlay MU designations.
 The Flex Space overlay is a designation added to the General Mixed Use Zone to allow for flexible uses (including office, light manufacturing or warehousing).
 This overlay does not preclude residential development, which is allowed in the General Mixed Use Zone.

-Though a wider range of uses is allowed in areas with the Flex Space overlay than the previous R-O-C Zone, development should be smallscale and in keeping with the character of the surrounding areas, limiting impacts to nearby residences.
+Though a wider range of uses is allowed in areas with the Flex Space overlay than the previous R-O-C Zone and Mixed Use Overlay, development should be small-scale and in keeping with the character of the surrounding areas, limiting impacts to nearby residences.

-• Community Shopping Commercial (C-CS Zone)
+Community Shopping Commercial (C-CS Zone)

-The Community Shopping Center Zone that applies to the Milwaukie Marketplace remains unchanged.
+The Community Shopping Commercial Zone that applies to the Milwaukie Marketplace site remains unchanged.
 Maintaining this designation fosters continued use of this area as the commercial hub of Central Milwaukie.
 Development in this area may include a variety of commercial uses, but precludes residential or light industrial activities.